GabeAl/NINJA-OPS/formats_readme.txt

 FORMATS README
 --------------
-There are some rules regarding expected forms in NINJA.
+There are some rules regarding formatting in NINJA.
 All FASTA files must be formatted with a header line, followed by the newline character (\n), followed by the sequence in uppercase or lowercase without any additional newlines or line breaks, followed by the next header starting with ">", and so on until the end of the file, which terminates in a newline (\n).